[Updated July 2020]

-The Music Kitchen, Beer Yard, Beer Shack, and SoHo Whiskey & Cocktail Bar all host live music nights and are great places to hang out when the sun goes down.
+The Music Kitchen, Beer Yard and Beer Shack all host live music nights and are great places to hang out when the sun goes down.
 Pool City, a pool lounge in Walmer, regularly hosts live bands and tribute nights to rock ‘n’ roll legends.

 For something a bit more offbeat, the Unplugged Backyard Hangout is a lively garden get together between musicians, artists, poets, and music lovers.
 Cook House Poetry Sessions happen infrequently but are also definitely worth watching out for.

 The year was 1838 when the Sultan of Turkey sent 12 neutered rams and what he thought was one neutered ewe halfway across the world to the shores of Port Elizabeth.

 However, his plan to protect his powerful mohair empire was thwarted by his own mistake.
 What he didn’t realise was that the ewe was pregnant and would give birth to a ram kid en route to Africa, and by a touch of good fortune, give life to the Angora mohair industry in South Africa.

 9. It even has its own travel app

 The Nelson Mandela Bay Tourism app offers updates on upcoming events, things to see and do, accommodation, transport, business and emergency contacts, free WiFi spots, and special deals.